Discover the Truffle During a Cooking Vacation

-There’s an art form to cooking with truffles, and it starts long before you reach the kitchen.
+There’s an art form to cooking with truffles (as well as to pairing them with wine), and it starts long before you reach the kitchen.
 In fact time and time again, travelers return from one of our cooking vacations and say one of their favorite excursions was a truffle hunt… in part because they didn’t realize how much fun it would be.

 That’s one reason we’re excited to offer a whole new truffle itinerary in the truffle country of France, the Dordogne.
 But that’s not the only place where you’ll find this pricey tuber on your plate.
 Keep reading to see where you can learn all about finding and cooking with truffles.